FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### POST RELEASE OPTIMIZATIONS

-- Logout user if refresh token expires
 - Debug admin charts , why they do not fetch on first render.
+- Handle complete deletion and update of content eg if we delete a unit / we delete it and all of its children.
 - Create an interface for viewing the resources
-- Handle complete deletion and update of content eg if we delete a unit / we delete it and all of its children.
-- Polish youtube uploads.
-- Fetching documents securely with the exclusion of images.
+- Polish youtube data api uploads - Access token is being fetched correctly but the function for exchanging token is calling itself continuously.
+But my server doesn't crush!
 - Migrate to typescript using SWC compiler - It just enforces types thats it.
-- Keeping track of user interaction and completion using document ids , arrays and array methods.
+- Keeping track of user interaction and completion using document ids , arrays and array methods.(Backend need!)
+- Fetching documents securely with the exclusion of images.(Backend need!)

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY